siddhbhardwaj/Rotten_Fresh_FruitClassification/README.md

 # CLassification of Rotten and Fresh Fruit using CNN
-I built this CNN in Keras Tensorflow
+Built this CNN in Keras Tensorflow
 # Dataset Information
 This dataset contains: